Maria0696/CounterTime/README.md

 # Counter Time Application

-This Flutter application is a simple countdown timer that allows users to set the timer's duration using both minutes and seconds.
-It features an intuitive user interface, animated countdown, and interactive control (play/pause) for managing the timer.
-The app is designed to help users keep track of time efficiently and can be easily adapted for different uses.
+This Flutter application is a countdown timer that allows users to set the timer's duration using both minutes and seconds through an intuitive scroll-based input.
+It features an animated countdown, interactive control (play/pause) for managing the timer, and a sleek user interface that adapts to different screen sizes and orientations.

 ## Features

-- Interactive Countdown: Allows users to set custom time intervals (minutes and seconds) and start a countdown.
+- Scroll-based Time Input (Cupertino Picker): Users can easily set custom time intervals using a CupertinoTimerPicker, which provides a smooth scroll interface for selecting both minutes and seconds.

-- Play/Pause functionality: Users can pause and resume the countdown.
+- Play/Pause Functionality: Users can pause and resume the countdown at any time with a single button press.

-- Custom Input Dialog: The app provides a dialog for setting minutes and seconds separately.
+- Custom Input Dialog: The app presents a CupertinoModalPopup dialog to set the timer duration in a native scrollable picker interface.

-- Progress Animation: Visual representation of the remaining time through a CircularProgressIndicator.
+- Progress Animation: Visual representation of the remaining time through a CircularProgressIndicator, which dynamically changes based on the countdown.

-- Responsive UI: The app is optimized for different screen sizes and orientations.
+- Responsive UI: The app's design is optimized for both portrait and landscape orientations, and supports various screen sizes.

 ## Requirements